carvel-dev/carvel/site/content/ytt/docs/latest/lang-ref-ytt-schema.md

 #### Defaults for Arrays

-The default value for all arrays is always an empty array.
+The default value for all arrays is, by default, an empty array.

 This is different from all other types where the default value is literally what is specified in schema.
-For arrays, it is always `[]` (i.e. an empty array).
+For arrays, it is `[]` (i.e. an empty array).

 This means that the value given for the element is _only_ used to infer the type of the array's _elements_.